 b) 50 % of energy costs during 12 months before the month in which the loan application is submitted;

-*EUR 300,000.00 for fisheries and aquaculture sector and EUR 250,000.00 for primary agricultural production sector
+*i.e. EUR 300,000.00 for enterpreneurs operating in the fisheries and aquaculture sectors and EUR 250,000.00 for enterpreneurs operating in the primary agricultural production sector

+**Communication from the Commission – Temporary Crisis Framework for State Aid Measures to Support the Economy Following the Aggression Against Ukraine (OJ C 131I, 24.3.2022, hereinafter: Temporary Crisis Framework) and all its changes and amendments.
 In order to align HBOR’s operations with the Temporary Crisis Framework, the State Aid Award Programme was adopted by the Croatian Bank for Reconstruction and Development that is in line with the Temporary Crisis Framework for State Aid Measures to Support the Economy Following the Russian Aggression Against Ukraine – sections 2.1. and 2.3. –, and by which instruments of state aid award are implemented in HBOR’s operations as envisaged in sections 2.1. and 2.3. of the Temporary Crisis Framework.

 5. Loan Currency

-- EUR
+EUR

 6. Interest Rate

-- during the period of disbursement and the first three years of loan repayment: from 1.50% p.a., fixed, depending on the regulations on the award of state aid and/or de minimis aid, collateral instruments and costs of the available sources of funding*
+• during the period of disbursement and the first three years of loan repayment: from 2.50% p.a., fixed, depending on the regulations on the award of state aid and/or de minimis aid, collateral instruments and costs of the available sources of funding*

-- during years 4 and 5 of loan repayment period: from 2.50% p.a., fixed, depending on HBOR’s assessment of the borrower’s creditworthiness, regulations on the award of state aid and/or de minimis aid, collateral instruments and costs of the available sources of funding.*
+• during years 4 and 5 of loan repayment period: from 3.00% p.a., fixed, depending on HBOR’s assessment of the borrower’s creditworthiness, regulations on the award of state aid and/or de minimis aid, collateral instruments and costs of the available sources of funding.*

 7. Fees

-- Loan application processing fee: not charged
+• Loan application processing fee: not charged

-- Commitment fee: not charged
+• Commitment fee: not charged

-- other fees are calculated and charged in accordance with the Ordinance on Fees for HBOR Services
+• Other fees are calculated and charged in accordance with the Ordinance on Fees for HBOR Services

 8. Period and Manner of Loan Disbursement

-- Up to 12 months
+• Up to 12 months

-- One-off or successively on the basis of the documentation evidencing that the funds are being utilised for the earmarked purposes
+• One-off or successively on the basis of the documentation evidencing that the funds are being utilised for the earmarked purposes

-- Loan funds can be disbursed to the accounts of suppliers based on the documentation for the utilisation of loan for earmarked purposes or to the borrower’s account, with obligatory justification by documentation evidencing the use of loan for earmarked purposes within 120 days after the loan funds have been disbursed to the account
+• Loan funds can be disbursed to the accounts of suppliers based on the documentation for the utilisation of loan for earmarked purposes or to the borrower's account, with obligatory justification by documentation evidencing the use of loan for earmarked purposes within 120 days after the loan funds have been disbursed to the account

-- Refund of borrower’s own funds used for the purposes referred to in item 2 is allowed only for the amounts paid after 1 February 2022
+• Refund of borrower’s own funds used for the purposes referred to in item 2 is allowed only for the amounts paid after 1 February 2022

 9. Repayment Period

-- Up to 5 years, up to 1-year grace period included
+• Up to 5 years, up to 1-year grace period included

-- Time period from the loan contract execution date to the loan repayment period last date (that includes the loan disbursement period and the loan repayment period) may not be longer than 6 years.
+• Time period from the loan contract execution date to the loan repayment period last date (that includes the loan disbursement period and the loan repayment period) may not be longer than 6 years.

 10. Manner of Repayment

-- Generally, in equal monthly, three-monthly or semi-annual instalments
+Generally, in equal monthly, three-monthly or semi-annual instalments

 11. Collateral

+Collateral is determined by HBOR.
 Pursuant to the rules on the ban on the cumulation of aid contained in the Temporary Crisis Framework, for loans approved in accordance with section 2.3 of the Temporary Crisis Framework it is not possible to use the collateral referred to in section 2.2 of the Temporary Crisis Framework.